-3. With a view to submitting a compromise text for reaching of a General Approach at the Council in March, the Presidency has prepared the present redraft of the proposed Directive.
-The text seeks to reflect the balance of positions expressed by delegations in a global framework that could serve as a basis for the final compromise2.
+3. With a view to advancing the work on a compromise text to be submitted for adoption of a General Approach at the Council in March, the Presidency has prepared a revised version of the proposed Directive.
+The present text seeks to reflect the balance of positions expressed by delegations and to address the outstanding issues in a global framework that could serve as a basis for the final compromise.
+Specific drafting proposals are contained both in the cover note and the text found in the Annex1.